-Don't know how to create a suppression list of inactive users?
+Don't know how to create a suppression list?
 Read our guide on How to create a suppression list.

 Segmenting your email list will help you send relevant content to users interested in those emails.

-For example, it is better to tell users that you launched a new product update who are engaged with your product instead of broadcasting it to every user.
+For example, it is better to tell users that you launched a new product update that engages with your product instead of broadcasting it to every user.
 This way, you will get higher engagement and lesser unsubscribes.

-When you send targeted emails, offer valuable content, users engage more, and it helps build trust.
-Such engagement and trust help in reducing the unsubscribe rate.
+When you send targeted emails and offer quality content, users engage more, and it helps build trust.
+Such engagement and trust help in reducing unsubscribes.

-Giving users an option to manage or update their preferences is an effective way to reuse unsubscribe rates.
+Giving users an option to manage or update their preferences is an effective way to reduce email unsubscribes.